REDRADAR

 Data collected: Names, contact details, professional roles, and correspondence of individuals at our client organizations who interact with us as users, project leads, procurement contacts, legal counsel, or otherwise.
 Contract documentation, invoices, and account records.

-Purpose: To establish and manage the contractual relationship; to deliver the platform, training, or services; to issue invoices and process payments; to provide support; to comply with legal and regulatory obligations including export control screening; to enforce our agreements; and to maintain account records.
+Purpose: To establish and manage the contractual relationship; to deliver the platform, or services; to issue invoices and process payments; to provide support; to comply with legal and regulatory obligations including export control screening; to enforce our agreements; and to maintain account records.

 Lawful basis (GDPR/UK GDPR): Performance of a contract; legitimate interest in managing a commercial relationship; compliance with legal obligations.
 This category does not include data that clients process inside the RedRadar platform in the course of intelligence work.
 That data is governed by Section 11.